 Dr. Thomas Lamar – Kingston Chiropractor

-With his sights set on a medical career, Dr. Lamar attended the University of California, Riverside, where he studied the basic sciences of biology, chemistry, and physics, along with physiology and anatomy courses, but, by far, his favorite science class was entomology!
-In his junior year he decided to opt out of the premed training and seek out an alternative heath care profession.
+With my sights set on a medical career, I attended the University of California, Riverside.
+I studied the basic sciences of biology, chemistry, and physics, along with physiology and anatomy courses.
+In my junior year, however, I decided to opt out of the premed training and seek an alternative heath care profession.

-After completing his study at UCR, Dr. Lamar was accepted at the Los Angeles College of Chiropractic.
+After completing my studies at UCR, I was accepted at the Los Angeles College of Chiropractic.
 Courses there included biochemistry, a major emphasis on anatomy and human physiology, spinal biomechanics, X-ray, diagnosis, chiropractic adjusting techniques, and patient care in the clinic.
-A 1995 graduation had him ready to offer his skills to the North Kitsap County community.
+A 1995 graduation had me ready to offer my skills to the North Kitsap County community.

 Meet the Lamar Family